vote-by-mail/website/packages/server/src/service/letter/views/Base.md

 {% if warning %}
 <p style='color:red;'>
-The request was not sent from production.  <b>No email or fax was sent to an election official.</b>  Had this been sent from production, you would have continued to receive this email <b>and</b> the election official would have also been contacted as outlined below.
+The request was not sent from production.  <b>No email or fax was sent to an election official.</b>  Had this been sent from production, the election official would have also been contacted as outlined below.
+You would also have received this email.
 If you want to send an official request, do so from <a href='https://VoteByMail.io'>VoteByMail.io.</a><p>
 <p>

 {% endif %}